 Johanna Richmond Psy.
 Dip. is a dedicated social psychologist graduating with distinction from the University of London.
-Johanna is also a BACP accredited psychotherapist and counselor with over 19 years of experience in multi cultural environments.
+Johanna was also a BACP accredited psychotherapist whilst working in the UK and counselor with over 19 years of experience in multi cultural environments.
 Johanna is a licensed psychotherapist and trained in various psychological therapies and will help you with the most suitable form of therapy.

 It is not uncommon to experience times in our lives when we are troubled by personal challenges, such as relationship conflict, feelings of depression and anxiety or even feeling trapped and discouraged with situations that we can’t seem to change.
 Sometimes these difficulties can effect our professional lives or the relationships we hold most dear.
 Seeking help from a psychologist is often the first step in making a productive and healthy change.

 Cognitive Behaviour Clinic offers therapy for the following and other problems you might be trying to deal with:

 Depressive Disorders including Major Depression incl.
 Bi-Polar, Dysthymic Disorder, Post-partum Depression and Seasonal Affective Disorder (SAD).
 Major Depression is severe and may reoccur periodically, while Dysthymia is less severe but chronic.
 All depressive disorders include sadness or a depressed mood, reduced energy and motivation, loss of interest in previously enjoyed activities such as socializing, negative thinking, sleep disturbance, appetite disturbance; and often increased irritability and self-destructive thoughts and behaviour.